MegDuck/lite/README.md

 ## License
 This project is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

+## Some info and guides

+go to wiki page in this repository.